 - 150 ml milk nut or soya milk

-- 30 g butter or dairy-free margarine
+- 30 g dairy-free margarine

 - 1 tbsp rosemary leaves bruuised and finely chopped